john9francis/radiation-modeling/timeSpentPhase3.md

 - 11/2 4:50 pm 2.25 hr working on g4 med linac and learning about geant4 with python.
 UPDATE: I almost got g4 med linac going but there's a bug with the visualization
 - 11/2 9:39 pm 2 hr trying to see if I can get geant4 with python.
 UPDATE: I'm almost done with the whole basic program in python
 - 11/4 9:59 am .5 hr working on g4 python, I can't get it to work, I think it might be an issue with the docker image.
-- 11/4 1:01 pm working on g4 python docker image
+- 11/4 1:01 pm 1.5 hr working on g4 python docker image